beltima/extract-wikidata-names/README.md

-extract given names from wiki data\n only tried with getting similar names for Gregory atm, will run code on all names gathered.
+extract given names from wiki data

+only tried with getting similar names for Gregory atm, will run code on all names gathered.